DeepTransport/TT-rare/diffusion/README.md

  * *sigma_n* Variance of the observation noise
  * *m0* Number of observation points in each variable (total number of observations is m0*m0)
  * *y0* Synthetic truth value of the random variables.
 Special values are `'b'` indicating a high-contrast barrier inside the domain, and `'c'`, indicating aa high-contrast channel facilitating fast flow of the particle.
- * *log2N* Base-2 logarithm of the number of samples produced in MCMC
+ * *Nsamples* Number of samples used for estimating the normalising constant and probability
  * *thres* Escape time threshold defining the event
  * *gamma* Smoothing parameter (width coefficient in the sigmoid approximation of the indicator function of the event)
  * *runs* Number of runs (replicas) of the experiment